flosch/simpleapi/docs/prepartion.rst

     python setup.py install

-Depending on your system configuration, you must be an administrator.
+Depending on your system's configuration, you must be an administrator to install ``simpleapi``.